math-a3k/covid-ht/docs/data/example_data.rst

 ``covid-ht`` project comes with example data to evaluate the functioning of the different parts of the system and the performance on your hardware.

-It is controlled with the :setting:`EXAMPLE_DATA` (enabled by default) and its relatived ones.
+It is controlled with the :setting:`EXAMPLE_DATA_V2` (enabled by default) and :setting:`EXAMPLE_DATA_SIZE`.

-By default, it consists of 1000 hemograms, 600 positives (:setting:`EXAMPLE_DATA_COVID19`) and 400 negatives(:setting:`EXAMPLE_DATA_NO_COVID19`) with only 15 fields containing data where only 5 fields "discern" the labels:
+By default, it consists of 1000 observations - 60% positives and 40% negatives (approximately) - with only 15 fields containing data where only 5 fields "discern" the labels:

 * 3 differs in 10% in mean only,
 * 1 differs in variance only,